Miguel Terceros: Santos

 Terceros joined Santos in 2018, aged 14, after being approved on a trial.
 However, as FIFA does not allow transfers of under-18 foreign players, he did not sign a contract with the club, only having an exchange program arrangement.

 In March 2021, Terceros impressed during trainings and started to feature with Santos' under-23 squad.
 On 26 April 2022, one day after his 18th birthday, he signed a contract with the club until April 2027.

 Terceros was officially able to play for Santos in July 2022, after being registered once the transfer window opened; he started to feature in the under-20 squad.
 He made his first team – and Série A – debut on 10 October, coming on as a late substitute for goalscorer Lucas Braga in a 4–1 home success over Juventude; he also became the first Bolivian to play for the club.

 In the following two seasons, Terceros featured rarely with the main squad: in 2023, he mainly appeared with the under-20s, and in 2024, now fully integrated as a first team member, he was often a third-choice under head coach Fábio Carille.
 Despite being sparingly used in the first match of the 2025 season, he lost space after the arrivals of new signings Benjamín Rollheiser, Thaciano, Gabriel Veron and Álvaro Barreal, and was close to a loan deal to Ukrainian side Dynamo Kyiv in February, but the deal later collapsed.

 Loan to América Mineiro

 On 21 March 2025, América Mineiro announced the signing of Terceros on loan until the end of the season.
+He immediately became a starter for the new side, scoring seven goals and providing five assists as the club avoided relegation.

+Breakthrough

+Back to Santos for the 2026 season, Terceros was included in the first team squad by head coach Juan Pablo Vojvoda.
+Regularly used in the first two months of the campaign, he lost space in the first matches after the arrival of Cuca, but regained his starting spot in May, and scored his first goal for Peixe on the 30th of that month, in a 3–1 home win over Vitória.

+On 12 June 2026, Terceros renewed his contract with Peixe until May 2029.